 Let me show you how to do it.

-How to connect with your higher self through spiritual meditation techniques
+How to connect with your spiritual self be meditating spiritually

 For millennia, spiritual gurus have advocated the use of spiritual meditation techniques to connect with the higher self.